(This article was originally written on March 14th)

 28 Come to me, all who labour and are heavy laden, and I will give you rest.
 29 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 30 For my yoke is easy, and my burden is light.”
 (Matthew 11)

-To take Jesus’ yoke upon us is to be joined with him, to work with him, to do his will.
+To take Jesus’ yoke upon us is to be joined with him, to learn his ways, to work with him, to do his will.
 With all our confused and battered emotions we submit to him: “Your kingdom come, your will be done.”
 And then we can pray and give and serve from a place of rest, in which his will can become clearer and our faith, no longer so battered by emotion, can become stronger.

 Then we may indeed plead for deliverance for cities and armies, for provision for refugees, for frustration of evil plans, for righteous leaders, for justice to prevail, for the gospel to shine in the darkness.
 We will give our money and welcome refugees.
 All these are well-supported in scripture.
 But our actions will come from a place of peace rather than anger, and from faith rather than fear, so we will see more clearly and carry the burden more lightly.